eliranmal/vue-cli-template-registry/README.md

 #### manual

-if you don't use NPM, you can just copy this script to your local `bin`.
+if you don't use NPM, or you're just into typing stuff, you can manually copy the registry script to your local `bin` directory.

 ```sh
 curl -f -O https://raw.githubusercontent.com/eliranmal/vue-cli-template-registry/master/bin/registry.sh